Efstapap/3.3.-mongo-replicated/INSTALL.md

 If you need to customize any configuration settings, you can modify the `docker-compose.yml` file and the `main.py` script according to your requirements.

-## Troubleshooting

-If you encounter any issues during the installation or usage of the virtual laboratory, refer to the project's documentation or check for any error messages in the terminal or command prompt.

-## Contributing

-If you would like to contribute to the virtual laboratory project, please follow the guidelines outlined in the project's README file.
-Contributions such as bug fixes, feature enhancements, and documentation improvements are welcome.

-## License

-[Specify the license under which the virtual laboratory project is distributed]